iboB/envo/doc/roadmap.md

 ## General

+* Some ideas about case-sensitivity
+    * For lists mark entries whose only difference is case
+    * Find env vars which differ only in case
+    * Allow case-insensitive searches
 * Suport bash on Windows.
 The problem here is that bash on Windows does basically the same as envo.
 It prints BASH-style paths and lists, but launches apps with Windows-CMD-style ones.
 * `list shift` command. `list <name> shift <val|index>`
     * `--up` - move up.
 Always ignore if already first